Can't find what you're looking for?Fill out the form below and we'll do our best to help!

 Tax Sale Information

-The 2022 Tax Sale will be held 10 AM on Monday, September 26 in Council Chambers at 7360 Columbia St., Port Hardy BC.
-The 2022 DPH Tax Sale Property Listing is subject to change.
+The next Tax Sale will be held on the last Monday in September at 10:00 am in Council Chambers at 7360 Columbia St., Port Hardy BC.

 Tax Sale Information